ilmenit/Phaistos/phaistos-spec.md

 3. The resulting state is compared against the required output state
 4. For ANY input values, multiple test cases are generated and verified
 5. For memory correctness, the system verifies that no unauthorized memory locations are modified
+6. For EQU outputs, the original code is executed on the same inputs to generate reference outputs

+When verifying code with EQU outputs, the system performs these additional steps:
+1. Tracks all memory locations accessed by the original code
+2. Ensures the optimized code only accesses the same memory locations
+3. Records all outputs produced by the original code for comparison
+4. Verifies that the optimized code produces identical outputs for all test cases

 ### 5.6 Algorithm Flow